Nagoya: Sports

 In 2007, the Chunichi Dragons won the Japan Series baseball championship.
 In 2010, Nagoya Grampus won the J. League championship, their first in team history.
 Nagoya is also the home of the Nagoya Barbarians semi-pro rugby football club.

 A honbasho sumo tournament is held every July at the Aichi Prefectural Gymnasium.
 The city has hosted The Crowns golf tournament since 1960 and the women's Nagoya Marathon since 1984.

-In September 2016 the city was awarded the right to host the 2026 Asian Games after it was the only city to lodge a bid.
-It will be the third time Japan hosts the event after Tokyo in 1958 and Hiroshima in 1994.

 The city had a bid to host the 1988 Summer Olympics but lost to Seoul.

 The city hosted the official 1979 Asian Basketball Championship.
 Later, it became one of the host cities of the official Women's Volleyball World Championship for its 1998, 2006 and 2010 editions.

-The 2026 Aichi-Nagoya Games will be the next big event in the sports world following the 2020 Tokyo Olympic and Paralympic Games.
-It will be a very meaningful event for all of Japan, as it would bring a chance to further deepen ties within Asia.
-In order to bid for the Asian Games, Aichi Prefecture and Nagoya City made a 20th Asian Games Proposal.
+In September 2016 the city was awarded the right to host the 2026 Asian Games after it was the only city to lodge a bid.
+It is the third time Japan hosts the event after Tokyo in 1958 and Hiroshima in 1994.
+The 2026 Asian Games are being hosted by Nahoya in September and October 2026.
+Nagoya also hosted some events of the 2020 Tokyo Olympics and 2020 Paralympic Games.